Bunk Beds are brilliant and kids just can’t get enough of them! Have a read of our handy guide to help find the right one for your child.

 L-Shaped Bunk Bed

-An L-shaped Where the freestanding lower bed faces at a 90 degree angle from the top bunk to create an attractive L-shape formation.
+An L-shaped bunk bed is where the freestanding lower bed faces at a 90-degree angle from the top bunk to create an attractive L-shape formation.
 Great if you have more floor space to play with and will look fantastic in the corner of a bedroom.

 Because of the flexible arrangement, there is space around the bottom bed so many families use this space to create a fantastic ‘kick-back’ zone, as there is usually space for a bookcase and desk, and once you’ve added cushions and throws to the bottom bed, it’s a great zone for relaxing.